Skip to main content

 Users don’t stop understanding text because it’s written clearly, they understand it more.

 When writing content, avoid formal or long words when easy or short ones will do.
-Use ‘buy’ instead of ‘purchase’, ‘help’ instead of ‘assist’, ‘about’ instead of ‘approximately’ and ‘like’ instead of ‘such as’.
+Use:

-Write conversationally – picture your audience and write as if you were talking to them one-to-one but with the authority of someone who can actively help.
+Keep your intended audience in mind and write as if you were talking to a single member of it – with the approachable authority of someone who can and wants to actively help.

 Words to avoid